looker-open-source/looker_deployer/README.md

                         Looks to deploy
 ```

+**Import base folder**
+Support has been added for importing contenting to base folders other than Shared.
+There are a few important notes to go along with that:
+- Users, Embed Users, and Embed Groups folders must exist before running the import, ldeploy cannot create them.
+- Users, Embed Users, and Embed Groups folders must be uniquely named.
+- "Shared" is the default base folder if no other is specified using "--target-folder"

 ### Examples:

 - `ldeploy content export --env dev --folders 1 --local-target ./foo/bar/` <- exports the Shared folder (id 1) and all sub-folders to the